dariusf/fable/docs.md

 The runtime is a CPS interpreter.
 Its state is a list of instructions (to be executed), a current element to mutate (e.g. with new prose), and a continuation.
 The last one is how the control primitives like jumps and choices are implemented.

 To execute efficiently, the interpreter executes instructions in a loop until it reaches one that may change control.
-The remaining instructions would have to be acted on via a continuation.
+The remaining instructions are acted on via a continuation.

 ## Tasks